 Since green teas are heated very early in the production process, they have undergone minimal to no oxidization.
 This intentional intervention affords green teas to be rich in catechins, naturally occurring antioxidants known to fight and prevent cell damage.

 Our current selection of green teas comprise of organically produced teas grown in the Northeastern state of Tripura and in the Dooars, a Darjeeling grown leaf, and from Nepal.

 Though routinely described as unoxidized, the lack of processing of white teas naturally leads to some level of oxidization.
 As a general rule of thumb, it is safe to characterize white teas as slightly more oxidized than green teas.

 The lack of processing renders white tea as the most delicate type of tea.
 Typically, white tea is harvested from the unfurled leaves and unopened buds of the Camellia sinensis plant for a few weeks only each spring on days where humidity or precipitation is not a concern.

 Native to the Fujian province in China dating back to the 17th century, the minimal processing and the delicate nature of white tea made its storage and transportation cumbersome.
 Consequently, white teas were rarely available outside the Fujian province.
 With the advent of better tea production techniques, the creation of white teas expanded beyond its birthplace.
-Indeed, our current white tea offering is a highly acclaimed summertime production, grown in the upper Assam region of Baksa in India:
+Our current white tea offerings are a highly acclaimed summertime production from Assam, and a springtime masterpiece from Darjeeling.